Update you browser

 • samples of your creative abilities.

-High production quality is not needed.
+High production qualities are not needed.
 We will review the work in your portfolio, so keep your video simple.
-We are interested in what you say, to find out about you, your thinking, background and ambitions.
+We are interested in what you say to find out about you, your thinking, background and ambitions.
 Respond to a minimum of three of the following prompts.
 Consider these as the types of questions you would be asked in a face-to-face interview.

 • Who or what inspires you?